-The control surface, digital I/O rack, analogue I/O rack(s) and bulk power supply rack are provided with chassis earth studs.
+The control surface, digital I/O rack analog I/O rack(s) and bulk power supply rack are provided with chassis earth studs.
 These must be connected to a common earth buss before any AC power is applied to the system.
-The system power supplies and PC are earthed via their AC power inlets.
+The multi-rail power supplies and PC are earthed via their AC power inlets.